Numerical implementation of the partial secular approximation and unified master equation in structured open quantum

 Let us then write its superoperator form as $\mathcal{N} = N\otimes\mathbb{1} - \mathbb{1}\otimes N$. \mar{If the system couples linearly to a generic Markovian thermal bath, we can derive a master equation in partial secular approximation, according to Eq.~\eqref{eq:Bloch-Redfield-ME}, whose Liouvillian superoperator commutes} with the total-number-of-particles superoperator, i.e. $[\mathcal{L},\mathcal{N}] = 0$, thus inducing a symmetry at the superoperator level \cite{Cattaneo2020}.
 In this example, we have assumed that the frequencies of both bosonic modes $\omega_1$ and $\omega_2$ have the same order of magnitude and are much larger than the system-bath coupling.
 As a consequence, the partial secular approximation cancels the terms in the Liouvillian of the form $a_j \rho a_k$, for $j,k=1,2$.
 However, if $\omega_1\approx \omega_2$, it keeps the cross-terms such as $a_1 \rho a_2^\dagger$.

-\mar{If we represent the two-bosons state in the Fock space as $\ket{n,m}$, meaning that the first boson has $n$ excitations while the second $m$,} the Liouvillian can be block-diagonalized in the basis $\ket{n,m}\otimes\ket{n',m'}$ such that the blocks are labeled by the eigenvalues $d$ of $\mathcal{N}$.
+\mar{If we represent the two-bosons state in the Fock space as $\ket{n,m}$, meaning that the first boson has $n$ excitations while the second $m$,} the Liouvillian can be block-diagona-lized in the basis $\ket{n,m}\otimes\ket{n',m'}$ such that the blocks are labeled by the eigenvalues $d$ of $\mathcal{N}$.
 These eigenvalues have a well defined meaning, as they correspond to the difference in the number of particles of the two kets in the Liouville space basis, $d=n+m-(n'+m')$.
 See Fig.~\ref{fig:L-block} for a pictorial representation of the block diagonalization.

 \mar{Finally, it can be shown that the unified master equation is symmetric with respect to the superoperator associated with the Hamiltonian $H_S^{(0)}$ defined in Eq.~\eqref{eq:H_S-decomp} \cite{Trushechkin2021}.}